-Fisher, pine marten, river otter and bobcat may be registered at designated DNR offices without an appointment from noon-7 pm or 3-6 pm (depending on the office) on December 2.
-River otter and bobcat may be registered at DNR offices without an appointment from 3-6 pm on January 10.
+Fisher, pine marten, river otter and bobcat may be registered at designated DNR offices without an appointment from noon to 7 p.m. or 3-6 p.m. (depending on the office) on December 1.
+River otter and bobcat may be registered at DNR offices without an appointment from 3-6 p.m. on January 9, except at offices listed as "December 1 only" where an advance appointment is required.
 Locations, dates and hours are listed on page 56.
 Fisher, pine marten river otter and bobcat may be registered at any DNR area wildlife office throughout open seasons by appointment.
-See page 128 for offices and telephone numbers.
+See page 124 for offices and telephone numbers.